 Now, you've probably heard about SMART goals a million times.
 But hear us out: there's a reason this framework is useful.

-According to Coschedule, 61% of marketers have a documented strategy, and those people are a whopping 313% more successful than those who are winging it.
+61% of marketers have a documented strategy ⬈, and those people are a whopping 313% more successful than those who are winging it.

-Some examples of broad, business-oriented KPIs include -
+Here are some examples of broad, business-oriented KPIs -

 Other KPIs have a more narrow focus, specific to the platform(s) being used -

 Here are some more KPIs to consdier for your digital marketing campaign.